seqan/seqan/manual/source/Tutorial/HowTo/Recipes/AccessIndexFibres.rst

 The first column in each table above contains the tags to select the corresponding fibre.
 Most of these tags are aliases for the same tag, e.g. ``EsaSA``, ``QGramSA``, ... are aliases for ``FibreSA``.
-If you write an algorithm that is generic in the type of index can use ``FibreText`` to specify the fibre that stores the index text.
+If you write an algorithm that is generic in the type of index, you can use ``FibreText`` to specify the fibre that stores the index text.

 Creation
 --------